 This breed doesn’t do well when separated from his human family for long periods and can suffer from separation anxiety.
 Note that, although the breed is generally healthy, the Irish Setter line is vulnerable to cancers and epilepsy.

-Breeds: Labrador Retriever & Pug
+Breeds: Labrador Retriever and Pug

 The Pugador is a cross between a Labrador Retriever and a Pug.
 This is a very unusual crossbreed that’s not often seen at the dog park!
-The Pugador is usually a medium-sized dog, weighing up to 50 pounds.
+The Pugador is usually a small or medium-sized dog, weighing up to 50 pounds.